 Kerra Bui Partney

-Adam Pearson · Pomona Colege.
-Website
+Adam Pearson · Pomona College · Website

-Tamar Saguy · Interdisciplinary Center, Herzliya.
-Website
+Tamar Saguy · Interdisciplinary Center, Herzliya (Israel) · Website

-Takuya Sawaoka · Stanford University.
-Website
+Takuya Sawaoka · Stanford University · Website

-Nurit Shnabel · Tel Aviv University.
-Website
+Nurit Shnabel · Tel Aviv University (Israel) · Website

-Elze G. Ufkes · University of Twente, the Netherlands.
-Website
+Elze G. Ufkes · University of Twente (The Netherlands) · Website